 The only exception to this is when tests are scheduled after our hours of operation (8:00-5, M-F).
 Tests that would normally start before 8:00 AM or will require staff to remain in office after 5:00 PM should be scheduled in accordance to our hours of operation, at a time approved by the course instructor.

-The testing space is video monitored by Disability Services staff, and cellphones are not allowed during testing unless we have approval from the professor.
+The testing space is video monitored by Accessibility Resource Center staff, and cellphones are not allowed during testing unless we have approval from the professor.
 Any suspicions of misconduct or academic integrity violations will be reported immediately to the course instructor and the Student Conduct office.

 - Exam instructions provided by your professor must be followed in their entirety and without variance.